UK Housing Market

 The most recent stats in October show the north of England is doing well, and that an exodus of renters in London is raising rent prices and home prices in areas outside.

-The forecasts for lower property prices which should bode well for those with the financial resources to move in the last half of 2020.
-For long term investors, the forecasts from JLL continue to support the value of buying homes and rental properties in the UK.
+Hoped for drops in home prices isn’t happening and renters will find fewer lower-priced rentals to let.
+However, that won’t stop the ex-Londoners and other big city workers from seeking lower-cost accommodations.
+For long term investors, the rising price forecasts from JLL continue to support the value of buying homes and rental properties in the UK.
 See the stats below.

 As we return to normal, previous economic and property market forecasts carry a little more credibility.
-It’s definitely not business as usual, but people and companies are adjusting to the new work environment.
-Over the next 6 months, we’ll all learn to live with the virus, and control it.
+It may not be business as usual, but Brits and UK companies are adjusting to the new work environment and a slower economic output.

-Much of the negative forecasts might be focusing on past Corona Virus stats, but we have to believe we’ll get control and be able to open business fully, under new terms of course.
+Much of the negative forecasts might be focusing on economic forecasts and trouble with Corona Virus surges, but we have to believe we’ll get control and be able to open business fully, under new terms of course in 2021.

 JLL Forecast for Next 5 Years

-Despite all the political, health, and trade uncertainties surrounded the UK economy, JLL is offering up its forecast.
+Despite all the political, health, and trade uncertainties surrounded the UK economy, JLL is offered up its housing UK market forecast.

 JLL expects rental prices to decline by 2%.